Your thank-you letters are like an electric power tool, just waiting to be used.

 First, they need to be warm, sincere, and prompt.
 They needs to include the right pieces so they connect with the donor.

 Recently, I helped the Girl Scout Council of the Southern Appalachians to do just that.

 Here’s a look at the letter they had.
 It’s not a bad letter and it hits all the right points.
 The copy is good and it’s on brand.

 What I don’t like about this letter is that it’s predictable.
 It sounds like letters from lots of other nonprofits, and that’s a bad thing.
 Your ultimate goal is for your letter to stand out so that donors feel something when they read it.

 As a donor, if I read the first paragraph or so and it feels like all the other letters I get, I stop reading, because I know what’s coming.
 It’s more of the same, and I don’t want to waste my time.
 That’s a little harsh, but I think most people are that way.

-Here’s the truth: If your letter doesn’t grab people from the get-go, chances are good that your donors aren’t reading it.
-So how effective is that letter in building a relationship with that donor?
+If your thank-you letters don’t grab people from the get-go, chances are good that your donors aren’t reading them.
+So how effective are those letters in building a relationship with that donor?

 The Girl Scout staff and I set out to jazz up their letter and add some emotional punch to it.
 We picked a story that was easy to love, and added a photo of the girl.
 We also added a quote from the girl to make more heart-centered.

 At a glance, you can see how there’s more pizzazz with that photo, and that the letter is short, with just a few short paragraphs.
 That means it doesn’t look hard to read.
 This is an important point – people won’t read anything that looks like work to read.

 The new letter starts strong.
 Instead of the letter starting